Coronavirus Cancellations: Cher Postpones Sacramento Concert, MLB Pushes Season Back

 UC Davis: in-person classes canceled, moved online

-Classes remain in session for Davis Joint Unified, Sacramento City Unified, San Juan Unified, Roseville City Schools, Rocklin Unified, Woodland Joint Unified and most others around the region.
+Classes remain in session for Davis Joint Unified, San Juan Unified, Roseville City Schools, Rocklin Unified, Woodland Joint Unified and most others around the region.

 Theme Parks